-To analyse the effect of functional diversity on temperature sensitivity, we first calculate the SI{MAT} -values for every species depending on tree height and light availability (as done for pine trees in figure 5).
-Then, we calculate a mean SI{MAT} -value for each species mixture for all light-height combinations ($SI{h,l}$).
-Finally, we average all $SI{h,l}$ which are larger than -7.5% °C $^{-1}$ ($barSI{MAT}$) and calculate the Rao's Q of the mixtures (based on equal abundances).
-The highest $barSI{MAT}$ -values were found for deciduous forests (Fig. B7).
-Mixed forests with deciduous and needle leaf trees show lower values than the deciduous forests, but higher Rao's Q-values.
+To analyse the effect of functional diversity on temperature sensitivity, we first calculated SI{MAT} for every species depending on tree height and light availability (as done for pine trees in figure 6).
+Then, we calculated a mean SI{MAT} value for each species mixture for all light-height combinations.
+Finally, we averaged those SI-values which are larger than -7.5% °C -1 (SI{MAT}^{-}) and calculate the Rao's Q of the mixtures (based on equal abundances).
+The highest SI{MAT}^{-} values were found for deciduous forests (Fig. B7).
+Mixed forests with deciduous and needle leaf trees showed lower values than the deciduous forests, but higher Rao's Q-values.

 Figure B7.
-Rao's Q (with equal abundances) against $barSI{MAT}$ -values of all possible species mixtures (from the forest factory).
-The $barSI{MAT}$ -values are the average over all $SI{h,l}$ values for all light-height combinations and with values larger than -7.5% $^{\circ}$ C-1.
-For mixtures, we assume equal abundances and calculate the mean over the $SI{h,l}$ values of all species within the mixture.
+Rao's Q (with equal abundances) against SI{MAT}^{-} values of all possible species mixtures (from the forest factory).
+The SI{MAT}^{-} values are the average over all SI{MAT} values for all light-height combinations and with values larger than -7.5% $^{\circ}$ C-1.
+For mixtures, we assumed equal abundances and calculate the mean over the SI{MAT} values of all species within the mixture.
 Green dots indicate forests that consist only of deciduous trees; red dots indicate forests that consist only of needle leaf trees; blue dots indicate forests that contain both tree types.

 Author contributions.
 F.J.B.
 F.M. and A.H. conceived of the study.
 F.J.B. implemented and analysed the simulation model and wrote the first draft of the manuscript.
 A.H. and F.M contributed to the text.
-All authors gave final approval for publication.
+All authors gave their final approval for publication.